 c.
 Volunteers requesting GNSO endorsement should delay submitting information via the ICANN process until after 18 February when the GNSO Council plans to finalize, approve and communicate the GNSO endorsement process.

 d.
 In the meantime, it is strongly encouraged that SGs, Constituencies and other GNSO groups encourage potential volunteers for the 2010 A&T RT to begin preparing their CVs and motivation letters so that they will only have to add the GNSO requested information after 18 February.

+e.
+In preparing CVs and motivation letters for submission, volunteers are encouraged to self-identify with any GSNO SG / Constituency with which they feel most closely affiliated.
+Where a volunteer is unclear about or chooses not to identify his/her affiliation, the GNSO Council will follow the procedure outlined below:

+Council knowledge of membership in a SG/Constituency --> assume association with that SG/constituency

+Council knowledge of membership in the At Large Advisory Committee --> assume association with the ALAC

+No known membership in the ALAC or a SG/constituency --> assume unaffiliated.

+If a volunteer self-identifies under one SG/Constituency membership, that would not prevent endorsement by a different SG .
+[Volunteers are advised to select the SG/Constituency with which they feel most affiliated].
+The GNSO Council may override a self-identification if evidence shows that the original self-identification was inaccurate.
+In such cases, further consultation with a candidate may be carried out.

 3. Council Chair should request ASAP that applications received from volunteers for the Accountability and Transparency RT be forwarded to the GNSO Secretariat as soon as possible after receipt for distribution to the Council list, SGs and other GNSO organization lists.